Unusual types of gramophone records: Etched discs

 The Japanese rock band Boris (known for their unique LPs; their 2006 album Pink was released on pink vinyl) pressed their 2006 album, Vein, on transparent vinyl with etched artwork on the outer two inches of the record.
 This causes problems with auto-start phonographs, as the actual grooves of music do not start where the needle is designed to drop.
 This may cause damage to the needle and record artwork.

 The 1980 A&M Records LP of Split Enz's album True Colours was remarkable not only for its multiple cover releases (in different color patterns), but for the laser-etching process used on the vinyl.
 The logo from the album cover, as well as other shapes, were etched into the vinyl in a manner that, if hit by a light, would reflect in polychromatic colors.
 This laser etching does not affect the playing grooves.
 This same process was also used for the 45 single of the band's song "One Step Ahead" from the album Waiata.

 The 1981 A&M Records LP of Styx's album Paradise Theatre had a laser-etched design of the band's logo on side two.

 The 1990 Mute XL12Bong18 release from Depeche Mode features "Enjoy the Silence" The Quad: Final Mix on side A and the etched image of a rose and a hand-drawn "DM" on side B.

 The original soundtrack recording for the film Superman II had a special edition with the Superman "S" shield logo etched five times on each side of the standard black vinyl album.

 Disturbed Immortalized (LP) Side 4 is Decorated with etching on whole side.

+The 2008 album Unfamiliar Faces by Matt Costa has a Double Vinyl release but it had music only on three sides, Side A, Side B and Side C featured all the tracks from the CD release.
+Side D had etched artwork instead of music.

 The 2020 release of the Quake soundtrack by Nine Inch Nails has program code from the game etched into side D.

 The 2018 EP Play by Dave Grohl (of Foo Fighters) has a representation of the studio layout with the various instrument stations as laid out in the studio for recording.